burritocatai/fabric_prompts/create_trip_report/SYSTEM.md

 - Use markdown for clear, structured presentation
 - Integrate insights seamlessly across report sections
 - Prioritize clarity and strategic value in documentation
+- Output only the Lessons Learned, Comments, Conclusions and Actionable Follow-up items

 ## Evaluation Criteria
 - Comprehensiveness of insights